DOSaAI/YOAv1/README.md

 # YOAv1

-### It's a Website like YouTube baisand it's Version 1.0
+### It's a Website like YouTube basically it's Version 1.0